On-Chip Parametric Synchronization of a Dissipative Kerr Soliton Microcomb

 In the regime of interest to us here, the integrated dispersion is sufficiently small for a three-component multi-color soliton (McS) to form~\cite{MoilleNat.Commun.2021,3wave}.
-The McS is characterized by a single group velocity or repetition frequency $\omega_\mathrm{rep}$, but by different phase velocities for each of the three comb components [\cref{fig:1}b], producing interleaved frequency combs with different offset frequencies $\varpi$.
+The McS consists of the DKS and two azimuthally localized structures with carrier frequencies $\omega_\pm$ that are locked to each other in group (but not phase) velocity, leading to different accumulated phase shifts at each round trip.
+In the frequency domain, the McS is associated with three interleaved frequency combs that share the same repetition rate $\omega_\mathrm{rep}$ but are offset from one another, with $\varpi_\pm$ representing the offset of the combs around the auxiliary pump frequencies from the DKS comb [\cref{fig:1}b].
 Standard KIS is achieved by tuning $\varpi_+$ or $\varpi_-$ to be small, such that the corresponding pump captures a comb tooth, at which point the colors generated by the two pumps become indistinguishable~\cite{MoilleNature2023}.
 In stark contrast, in the parametric-KIS regime explored in this work, the parameters $\varpi_\pm$ are generally large such that standard KIS does not occur.
 In this case, and similar to ref.~\cite{3wave}, the total intracavity field can be expanded as a superposition of the three colors viz.